 - Canada Revenue Agency - Child Disability Benefit (CDB): a tax-free benefit for families who care for a child under age 18 with a severe and prolonged impairment in mental or physical functions.

-- Indigenous and Northern Affairs - Assisted Living Program: This program provides funding for non-medical, social support services to seniors, adults with chronic illness, and children and adults with disabilities (mental and physical) on reserve to help them maintain their independence.
+- Government of Canada – Assisted Living Program: This program provides funding for non-medical, social support services to seniors, adults with chronic illness, and children and adults with disabilities (mental and physical) on reserve to help them maintain their independence.

 - Disability Credit Canada – Disability Tax Credit Guide: A guide about the disability tax credit that can help disabled Canadians receive a substantial refund from the government.